 Caffeine can cause a temporary but dramatic rise in blood pressure.
 Experts aren’t sure why.
 Some researchers believe caffeine may block hormones that widen the arteries, meaning lower blood pressure.
 Others think that caffeine causes increases in adrenaline.

-Taking your own blood pressure, at home or on the go
+Why you should take your own blood pressure, at home or on the go?

 Because of regular fluctuations in blood pressure, white-coat syndrome, and masked hypertension, doctors may recommend self-monitoring for people with HBP.
 There are many benefits to taking your own BP: